Why did France give US the Statue of Liberty?

 The British Empire spanned the globe, and the colonists knew they would need help, so they turned to an old enemy of England.

 France had aided Scotland in her wars against England before the Union of the Parliaments.
-Therefore it made sense that she would aid America.
+Therefore, it made sense that she would aid America.

-Of course, the colonists were correct, and France initially offered covert aid and later a full alliance.
+The colonists were correct, and France initially offered covert aid and later a full alliance.

 Wholesale French support